Eagle Broadcasting Corporation: History

 On April 26, 1968, Eagle Broadcasting Corporation was established with its AM station DZEC.
 Over the next few years, it expanded its coverage by putting up relay stations in Dagupan, Lucena, Cebu & Davao.
 In 1973, it ventured into FM with DZBU, which later on changed its call letters to DWDM in 1981.
 It was during the height of EDSA III in 2001 when DZEC adapted the "Radyo Agila" branding.

-On April 23, 2000, Eagle Broadcasting Corporation launched a multimedia exhibit dubbed "Destination: PLANET 25", for a station previously owned by ACWS-United Broadcasting Network under the name UltraVision 25 and it was later acquired by EBC and it was renamed as Net 25.
+On April 23, 2000, Eagle Broadcasting Corporation launched a multimedia exhibit dubbed "Destination: PLANET 25", for a station previously owned by ACWS-United Broadcasting Network under the name UltraVision 25 and it was later acquired by EBC and it was renamed as NET25.
 Capable of 120 kilowatts of transmitter power (for a total of 7,896 kilowatts ERP), Net 25 boasts of the Philippines' first trilon TV tower that rises to 907 feet above sea level.
 A JAMPRO 48-panel antenna and two 60 kW Acrodyne transmitters complete the tower package.
 NET 25 also has studios and editing suites for in-house and post-productions.
-Now Net 25 airs nationwide on 7 digital tv stations and all over the Philippines as well as cable affiliates.
+Now Net 25 airs nationwide on 7 digital TV stations and all over the Philippines as well as cable affiliates.

 It was recently relaunched last August 7, 2011.
 As part of the relaunch, it also launched the Eagle Bayan Careavan.
 Livestreaming features of Net 25 (and its radio station DZEC) returned last January 2, 2014 after a 5-year hiatus.

 On February 12, 2013, EBC inaugurated its own broadcast center along Central Avenue, Quezon City, Metro Manila. the event was attended by Iglesia ni Cristo Executive Minister Eduardo Manalo together with EBC's top officials.

 On October 31, 2013, it launched its news website and online portal which features news and features from all over the world, including reports from its correspondents in the Philippines and in other countries.

-On October 31, 2016, as part of the EBC's worldwide expansion, the network was registered as a duty authorized and accredited media outfit in the District of Columbia, United States of America.
+In October 2016, as part of the EBC's worldwide expansion, the network was registered as a duty authorized and accredited media outfit in the District of Columbia, United States of America.

 EBC's Washington Bureau in fact, took the lead, in broadcasting the US elections on November 8, 2016.

 On October 31, 2017, EBC launched its first ever film, Guerrero, directed by Carlo Ortega Cuevas who had previously won awards for the film, Walang Take Two.
 Cuevas also directed EBC's first sit-com, Hapi ang Buhay, and its movie sequel which was premiered on September 21, 2018.